JB-09 Senior Applications Engineer (12 months)

 - High levels of initiative, self-management, achievement-orientation, and motivation are encouraged.

 Appointment may be made on the Grade 6 Admin III Scale (B) €48,694- €58,137.
-In all instances the successful appointment will be at the first point of the scale.
+Salary placement on appointment will be in accordance with public sector pay policy.

 Step 1 - click here to download and complete the Application form and indicate JB-09 as the Job Reference